Santa Rosa communities continue to rebuild a year after the Tubbs Fire

 "I'm just so grateful that we're moving forward.
 We didn't lose our dog or our children, and that's all you can ask for," Alexander said.
 "We got out alive.
 It was very terrifying, but we made it."

-Over at the Fountaingrove neighborhood, Jan Rothbard choked up as she remembered running out of her house in the middle of the night last year.
+Over at the Fountaingrove neighborhood, Jan Rothbard choked up as she remembered running out of her house in the middle of the night during the Tubbs Fire.

 Rothbard's home is one of the few on her block that wasn't destroyed by the Tubbs Fire.